Sweat it out at Dragon Hill Spa, the best Korean spa in Seoul, Korea!

 For Koreans, one of the most popular and unique ways to relieve stress and get pampered is by enjoying a Korean sauna at a traditional Korean bathhouse called “Jjimjilbang (찜질방)”.

-For foreigners, these Korean public bathhouses offer you the most authentic and unique cultural experiences such as getting naked in the public and soaking in a bathtub with other people, all of which will blow your mind away.
+For foreigners, these Korean public bathhouses offer you the most authentic and unique cultural experiences such as getting naked in public and soaking in a bathtub with other people, all of which will blow your mind away.

-To show you what it’s like to experience Korean sauna culture and what you can expect at a Korean spa, I, a member of Trazy Crew, visited Dragon Hill Spa in Seoul, the most famous Korean spa in the city.
+To show you what it’s like to experience Korean sauna culture and what to expect at a Korean spa, I, a member of Trazy Crew, visited Dragon Hill Spa in Seoul, the most famous Korean spa in the city.

 Check out this guide to Dragon Hill Spa with a summary of my experience plus tips below!

 Dragon Hill Spa at a glance

 Dragon Hill Spa is open 24 hours a day and all year round so you can visit the spa any time of the year.
-It is a great late-night spot to hang out with your special ones and the perfect place to escape the heat, cold and rain.
+It is a great late-night spot to hang out with your special ones and the perfect place to escape the heat, cold or rain.

 Going even beyond that, it has been featured in many famous Korean dramas and TV shows, such as a popular Korean variety show called “Running Man”.
 It was also named as one of the three best saunas in Seoul by CNN.

-With signs and menus in English, Japanese and Chinese, the spa is also very foreigner-friendly.
+In addition, with signs and menus in English, Japanese and Chinese, the spa is also very foreigner-friendly.
 It’s no wonder this is a very popular spa among foreign tourists!

 Tips for those want to visit Dragon Hill Spa

 1. Take advantage of cheaper online tickets

-While you can buy tickets at a regular price on site, you can also get discount tickets to Dragon Hill Spa on Trazy.com.
+While you can buy tickets at a regular price on-site, you can also get discounted tickets to Dragon Hill Spa on Trazy.com.
 All you have to do is show your mobile voucher when you get there!

 2. Take the subway